 The U.S. Military invented Spiced Ham, otherwise known as Spam, and Hawaii was an important station for Spam-eating World War II American soldiers.
 Now Spam is a staple protein in many Hawaiian dishes.
-Mexican-American soldiers stationed on Hawaii gave rise to Oahu’s famous Taco rice.
+Mexican-American soldiers stationed in Hawaii gave rise to Oahu’s famous Taco rice.
 You can always rely on a good Bento Box for lunch due to Hawaii’s Japanese influence.
 And foods like Kalua pork, laulau and poi come from the ancient Hawaiians.

 Nearly 40% of Hawaii’s locals are of Asian descent while Caucasians make up 25% of the populace.
 Native Hawaiians are 10% of the population, and more international visitors decide to emigrate to Hawaii every year.
 Hawaii is the true melting pot of America.

-Many of have been imported.
+Many of Hawaii’s customs have been imported.
 Taking your shoes off at the door comes from Asia.

 Japanese houses are lifted off the cool damp ground by a few feet.
 That means you must step up into the house in order to enter, and rising into the house requires visitors to take their shoes off at the door.

 A raised house means that the first floor stays off the ground.
 This keeps out any precipitation as well as dirt.
-As a respect for all of this effort, the Japanese expect you to take off your shoes before entering.
+As respect for all of this effort, the Japanese expect you to take off your shoes before entering.

-You’ll notice that a lot of houses on Hawaii are raised off the ground, and very few homes, if any, have a basement.
+You’ll notice that a lot of houses in Hawaii are raised off the ground, and very few homes, if any, have a basement.
 This keeps the islands’ notorious red dirt out of the home.
 It also helps keep out sand, rain and any flooding.

 As you walk up the steps of a Hawaiian home, you’ll notice a little area for everyone’s shoes.
 You might even see a little rack for shoes and sandals.
 To top it all off, some homes have a sign instructing you to take off your shoes followed by “Mahalo,” which means Thank You.